ucan-wg/spec/README.md

 It is possible to use other algorithms, but doing so limits interoperability with the broader UCAN ecosystem.
 This is thus considered "off spec" (i.e. non-interoperable).
 If you choose to extend UCAN with additional algorithms, you MUST include this metadata in the (self-describing) [Varsig] header.

-## Why must those specific signature algorithms be supported?

-In an ideal world, a single algorithm (Ed25519) would be available everywhere.
-For many historical reasons, P-256 and `secp256k1` are the only practical options for many applications, such as the [WebCrypto API] and many cryptocurrency wallets.
-A design goal of UCAN is to leverage existing public key infrastructure (PKI), and supporting these three algorithms achieves that goal.
-Requiring multiple signature types for broad interoperability is not an unusual design choice; for example, [JWT] supports multiple signature algorithms for a similar reason.

 # Related Work and Prior Art

 [SPKI/SDSI] is closely related to UCAN.
 A different encoding format is used, and some details vary (such as a delegation-locking bit), but the core idea and general usage pattern are very close.
 UCAN can be seen as making these ideas more palatable to a modern audience and adding a few features such as content IDs that were less widespread at the time SPKI/SDSI were written.